-DCOM accepts transfer students.
+The CVM accepts transfer students.
 Applications for transferring will be evaluated by the Admissions Committee.
 Transfer credits must meet the following criteria:

-- 1. Transfer credits are only given if the student is eligible for readmission to the previously attended COM or other Liaison Committee on Medical Education (LCME) medical school. - 2.
-Credits may be transferred only from medical schools and colleges accredited either by the AOA COCA or by the LCME. - 3.
-When a student transfers from one COM to another COM, the last two years of instruction must be completed within the COM granting the D.O. degree. - 4.
-When students transfer from an LCME accredited medical school or college to a COM at least two years of instruction must be completed within the COM. - a.
-In the case of LCME transfers, the COM requirement for osteopathic manipulative medicine must be completed prior to graduation. - 5.
-The curriculum of the school from which the student is transferring must be equivalent to the DCOM curriculum.
-Decisions about curriculum equivalence between institutions will be decided by the DCOM Curriculum Committee, regardless of individual student's qualifications.
-Because first year curricula vary from school to school, it is sometimes not feasible to transfer between the first and second years of medical school.
-In general, transferring into the third year of medical school is more feasible.
-Students transferring into the third year must have passed COMLEX Level I. - 6.
-When making a decision about whether to accept a transfer student the committee will examine the following criteria: undergraduate coursework and GPA, medical school coursework and GPA, MCAT scores, letters of recommendation, performance in clinical skills courses in medical school, and verification of good standing from the transferring institution.
+- 1. Transfer credits are only given if the student is eligible for readmission to the previously attended CVM. - 2.
+Credits may be transferred only from veterinary schools and colleges accredited either by the AAVMC. - 3.
+When a student transfers from one CVM to another CVM, the last two years of instruction must be completed within the CVM granting the D.V.M. degree. - 4.
+The curriculum of the school from which the student is transferring must be equivalent to the CVM curriculum.
+Decisions about curriculum equivalence between institutions will be decided by the CVM Curriculum Committee, regardless of individual student's qualifications.
+Because curricula vary from school to school, it is sometimes not feasible to transfer between the first and second years of veterinary school. - 5.
+When making a decision about whether to accept a transfer student, the committee will examine the following criteria: undergraduate coursework and GPA, veterinary school coursework and GPA, GRE scores, letters of recommendation, performance in clinical skills courses in veterinary school, and verification of good standing from the transferring institution.